Sandisk Sansa c150

 Using the c150, you can also view photos, although we think the screen is too small to do this practically.
 Although the manual states that you have to convert image files using the SanDisk Media Converter software, we were able to simply drag and drop photos and these worked without any hassles.
 You can also view a slideshow on the c150 and set the duration that each photo is displayed.

 Where this player really fell down for us was in connectivity.
 Firstly, we don't think music players that require cables to connect to a PC are very convenient all, as you have to carry a cable around with you.
-Secondly, while the Like the Lastly, while the Keep up with the latest tech news, reviews and previews by subscribing to the Good Gear Guide newsletter.
+Secondly, while the Like the Lastly, while the Christmas Gift Guide for some top tech suggestions and more.

 Latest News Articles